-Thus, based on the best available information, it can be assumed that LGBT individuals as a group experience higher rates of substance abuse overall, but there is no evidence to suggest that sexual orientation causes one to develop a substance use disorder.
+Thus, based on the best available information, it can be assumed that LGBTQ individuals as a group experience higher rates of substance abuse overall, but there is no evidence to suggest that sexual orientation causes one to develop a substance use disorder.
 Instead, other factors associated with sexual orientation are most likely related to higher overall rates of substance abuse in this population, such as feelings of being ostracized, abused, issues with self-worth, and other types of biases directed at this particular group.

-An earlier study performed in the Journal of Substance Abuse Treatment suggested that LGBT clients entering substance abuse treatment may experience more severe issues associated with their substance abuse, more co-occurring mental health issues, and longer histories of treatment for medical and psychological issues.
+An earlier study performed in the Journal of Substance Abuse Treatment suggested that LGBTQ clients entering substance abuse treatment may experience more severe issues associated with their substance abuse, more co-occurring mental health issues, and longer histories of treatment for medical and psychological issues.
 In addition, they may feel as if they are ostracized and treated differently by treatment providers.
 However, again, this type of research is preliminary, and there are a number of methodological issues that complicate the findings.
 Nonetheless, treatment programs should always address the specific issues of the client being served.

 How Treatment Differs

 The treatment plan for any individual who has a substance use disorder should follow an empirically validated approach that consists of an overall plan that addresses specific areas associated with successful recovery and that is individualized for the specific needs of the individual.
 Thus, any individual treatment plan will consist of a general approach that is based on research (evidence-based), but also adjusted to fit the specific needs of the individual.
-Thus, LGBT individuals being treated for any substance use disorder will require the following services:
+Thus, LGBTQ individuals being treated for any substance use disorder will require the following services:

 - Assessment: An initial comprehensive physical, psychological/emotional, and cognitive assessment will be needed to fully identify all issues associated with the individual case.
 The specific types of interventions utilized in the individual treatment plan should be based on the findings of these assessments.